Plaza de Roma: History

-During Spanish colonial times, the plaza was the Plaza Mayor of Manila, and was considered the center of the city.
+During the Spanish period, the plaza was the Plaza Mayor of Manila, and was considered the center of the city.
 Bullfights and other public events were held in the plaza until Governor-General Rafael Maria de Aguilar converted it into a garden in 1797.
 It was often referred to as the Plaza de Armas, not to be confused with the Plaza de Armas inside Fort Santiago, during this time.

 In 1901, with the start of American rule, the plaza was renamed Plaza McKinley, after U.S. President William McKinley, who authorized the colonization of the Philippines by the United States.
 The plaza was given its current name in 1961, following the elevation of Rufino Santos to the College of Cardinals of the Catholic Church as the first Filipino cardinal.
 In recognition of this, the city of Rome reciprocated by renaming one of its squares Piazzale Manila.

 Its current configuration as a garden does not allow Plaza de Roma to function as a public square, like Plaza Miranda and Plaza Moriones.
 The Intramuros Administration plans to revert the square to its appearance in the Spanish Era.